 6.23.1 Applicability to language

-T The vulnerability described in ISO/IEC TR 24772-1:2019 clause 6.23 exists in Java.
+The vulnerability described in ISO/IEC 24772-1:2024 6.23 exists in Java.
 The order of operator precedence for Java is well defined and is listed below in order from highest to lowest precedence.